Amitten77/CrossyTractor/README.md

-## Some images of our beatiful game:
+## Some images of our beautiful game: